 Arielle's thesis film, 'A Chick Called Wanda', won best comedy at NY SHORTS and won audience favorite at Iron Mule Comedy Festival.
 Her films have been mentioned in The Washington Post and Brooklyn Vegan.

 Currently Apfel is working with Johnna Scrabis, the lead actress in 'A Chick Called Wanda, who is also a writer, performer and teacher at UCB.
-They have written their first feature comedy, a mockumentary called 'A Tiny Perfect World.
+They have written their first feature comedy, a satire called 'A Tiny Perfect World.

 SOCIAL MEDIA: FACEBOOK/TWITTER